How Selligent Clients Created Next-level Customer Experiences in a Year That Was Almost Cancelled

 Right around the 2020 Easter holiday, over 50% of the world’s countries were forced into pandemic lockdown.
 To lighten the mood – and increase customer satisfaction – telecom giant T-Mobile set an ambitious goal: surprise all 1.8 million T-Mobile customers in the Netherlands in a simple way, with personalized gifts.

-Working with its CRM and loyalty marketing agency, Merkle Netherlands, and executed at scale via Marigold Engage, the digital Easter Egg Hunt campaign spread excitement with kinetic and personalized content.
+Working with its CRM and loyalty marketing agency, Merkle Netherlands, and executed at scale via Selligent by Marigold, the digital Easter Egg Hunt campaign spread excitement with kinetic and personalized content.
 Customers didn’t just like it – they loved it, as one customer said: “An email that makes you happy in these crazy times?
 Nicely done!
 I’m going to participate.”
 Aside from significant boosts in customer satisfaction, web traffic, and subscription renewals, the campaign also generated baskets full of customer data to create even more personal happiness in future campaigns.

 Marketing lesson: Over 77% of consumers say that brand messages made them feel like brands care about their wellbeing, and 30% said they feel less anxious about the pandemic.
 With that comes responsibility – and the potential to create moments that matter via digital messages.